 Experts recommend that you go to a dentist with whom you feel comfortable and know they have extensive experience with a proven track record.
 This knowledge can help ease your fear of the dentist.

-In addition to having all the knowledge and equipment to perform the necessary treatments, it is vital that your dentist offers quality care and is concerned about patients’ welfare and comfort.
+Besides having all the knowledge and equipment to perform the necessary treatments, it is vital that your dentist offers quality care and is concerned about patients’ welfare and comfort.

 2. Arrive at the Office a Few Minutes Early

-One way to reduce dental anxiety is to arrive at the dentist’s office about 10 minutes before your scheduled appointment.
+One way to reduce dental anxiety is to arrive at the dentist’s office about ten minutes before your scheduled appointment.
 This way, you can also avoid hearing the noises of various instruments at work while the dentist attends to other patients.